Author: Robert White, Esq., Childs, Bishop & White

 Secondly, if the driver was not acting within the course of their employment, then the company can’t be held responsible for their conduct.
 That means if they’re driving their truck for any reason other than company business, any accident they cause falls on them and them alone.

 Finally, if the truck driver engages in deliberate, malicious conduct, their employer will not be held at fault.
 This means if they deliberately ram you due to an instance of road rage, or because they believe that you have wronged them in some way, or for any other reason that’s not unintentional, the driver is at fault for what they’ve done.

 Of course, there are other parties that could share responsibility for an accident as well.
 If the truck was improperly loaded, for example, the loading company could share responsibility if the loading threw the truck off balance.
 If the truck had faulty brakes, the company who made the parts, and/or the maintenance crew responsible for inspecting the brakes could hold some blame.

 If You’re Hit by a Semi Truck in South Carolina

 When you’re hit by a semi truck in South Carolina, the best thing to do is call on the services of a qualified and experienced truck accident attorney.
 Your lawyer will know exactly how to break down the facts of the case to determine who’s responsible for the accident, which parties share the blame, and how to get you the maximum compensation for your injuries.
-If this has happened to you, call the truck accident lawyers at Harris & Graves, P.A. for a free consult today.
+If this has happened to you, contact the truck accident lawyers at Harris & Graves, P.A. for a free consultation today.

 About Robert White